 Contrary to popular belief, it's not always best to run the maximum hydroxy you can produce.
 For 4 cylinder cars usually 1⁄4 to 1⁄2 LPM is plenty to get the job done.
 6 or 8 cylinders get a little better kick from 1-2 LPM.
 The people out there on YouTube that are trying to build these "mega-cells" for HOD purposes are totally missing the point.
 Are you trying to run the car on water or simply enhance combustion?
 Pick one.
 Too much HHO and you'll actually force the engine to work harder, fighting the upward motion of the piston, screwing up engine timing, and more.
 A little water gas goes a long way, but at least 1⁄4 LPM is essential to begin to do anything.
 Controlling the output of your electrolyzer is a must.
-This is best accomplished with a CCPWM.
-Our New Black Box Controller 3 is the most advanced control system on the market at this point in time.
+This is best accomplished with a CCPWM or a manually operated PWM.
+Our New Black Box Controller is the most advanced control system on the market at this point in time.
 The Mighty Mite 5.0+1 has the highest efficiency rating of any electrolyzer currently on the market, With an efficiency rating exceeding 200%.
-The New Pure Power "Y" Tee Mite has the highest output per amp of any electrolyzer on the market and operates at 140% efficiency.
 No other electrolyzer that I know of has reached the 100% level yet.

 Do lots (and I mean lots) of research on electrolyzers.
-The Mighty Mite 5.0+1 and the Pure Power "Y" Tee Mite have the best LPM for the current draw, with the lowest heat. (although many others lie about their specs so use caution)

-Look for lasting build quality and know what's inside anything you purchase.
+The Mighty Mite 5.0+1 has the best LPM for the current draw, with the lowest heat. (although many others lie about their specs so use caution) Look for lasting build quality and know what's inside anything you purchase.
 Do not accept anything less than 316L grade stainless steel for electrodes.
 Even 304 WILL break down over time, so make sure it's 316L or better.
 Try to find positive postings or results with a specific electrolyzer before you purchase it.